arlenejohn/Binary_classifiers/data/readme.md

-The data in .dat format is available here
+The data is available here